markostanimirovic/ngrx-signal-store-playground/README.md

 #### Defining Stores as Classes

-Besides the functional approach, we can also define a custom store as class in the following way:
+Besides the functional approach, we can also define a store as class in the following way:

 ```ts
 import { selectSignal, signalStore, withState } from '@ngrx/signals';